Quality Assessment of DIBR-synthesized views: An Overview: Objective image/video quality assessment of DIBR-synthesized views

 Since the distortions in the DIBR-synthesized views are not restricted in the dis-occlusion regions only, they may occur around these regions as well.
 In \cite{wang2019qualityaccess}, Wang \textsl{et al.} proposed a critical region based metric by dilating the dis-occlusion region with a morphological operator.
 Similar to SDRD, the dis-occlusion region map is extracted by a SIFT-flow based approach.
 Then a Discrete Cosine Transform (DCT) decomposition method is used to partition and classify the critical regions into edge blocks, texture blocks and smooth blocks.
 Based on the perceptual properties of these three types of blocks, their distortions are measured differently.
 The edge and texture blocks contain more complex edges or texture information, the blur distortions in these regions would be much more annoying than that in the smooth regions.
 On the other hand, the smooth regions are sensitive to color degradations.
 Thus, the texture similarity and color contrast similarity between the synthesized and reference images are calculated to measure the local distortions in the edge, texture and smooth blocks respectively.
 Finally, a global sharpness detection is combined with the local distortion measurement to obtain the overall quality score.

-\subsubsection{\bf{2D related FR metrics}}
+\subsubsection{{2D related FR metrics}}

-the main reason of the ineffectiveness of 2D quality assessment metrics on DIBR-synthesized views can be analysed as follows.
-Firstly, there exists large object shift in the synthesized views and this kind shift effect can be easily penalized by 2D metrics even though the HVS is not sensitive to the global shift in the image.
+The main reason of the ineffectiveness of 2D quality assessment metrics on DIBR-synthesized views can be {analyzed} as follows.
+Firstly, there {are} large object shift{s} in the synthesized views and this kind {of} shift{s} can be easily penalized by 2D metrics even though the HVS is not sensitive to the global shift in the image.
 The second reason is the distribution of distortions.
-The distortions in traditional 2D images often scatter over the whole image while the DIBR view synthesis distortions are mostly local, especially in the dis-occluded regions.
-The 2D related metrics are based on the traditional 2D FR metrics, such as PSNR, SSIM etc. They try to improve the performance of 2D metrics by considering HVS and the characteristics of DIBR view synthesis distortions.
+The distortions in traditional 2D images often scatter over the whole image while the DIBR view synthesis distortions are mostly local, {mainly} in the dis-occluded regions.
+The 2D related metrics are based on the traditional 2D FR metrics, {e.g.} PSNR, SSIM{,} etc. They try to improve the performance of 2D metrics by considering HVS and the characteristics of DIBR view synthesis distortions.

-The VSQA metric proposed by Conze \textsl{et al.} in \cite{conze2012objective} tries to improve the performance of SSIM \cite{Wangssim} by taking advantage of known characteristics of the human visual system (HVS).
-It aims to handle areas where disparity estimation may fail, such as thin objects, object borders, transparency etc. by applying three weighting maps on the SSIM distortion map.
-The main purpose of these three weighting maps is to characterize the image complexity in terms of textures, diversity of gradient orientations and presence of high contrast since the HVS is more sensitive to the distortions in such areas.
+The VSQA metric proposed by Conze \textsl{et al.} in \cite{conze2012objective} tries to improve the performance of SSIM \cite{Wangssim} by taking advantage of known characteristics of the HVS.
+It aims to handle areas where disparity estimation may fail, such as thin objects, object borders, transparency{,} by applying three weighting maps on the SSIM distortion map.
+The main purpose of these three weighting maps is to characterize the image complexity in terms of texture\st{s}, diversity of gradient orientations and presence of high contrast since the HVS is more sensitive to the distortions in such areas.
 For example, the distortions in an untextured area are much more annoying than the ones located in a high texture complexity area.
 It is reported that this method approaches a gain of 17.8\% over SSIM in correlation with subjective measurements.

 Zhao \textsl{et al.} proposed the PSPTNR metric to measure the perceptual temporal noise of the synthesized sequence \cite{zhao2010perceptual}.
 The temporal noise is defined as the the difference between inter-frame change in the processed sequence and that in the reference sequence: